mozilla/application-services/docs/naming-conventions.md

 - Names of types and protocols are `UpperCamelCase`.

 - All other uses are `lowerCamelCase`.

-- Concerning this project, when dealing with Swift code, use Rust convention for FFI binding files (e.g. `RustFxAFFI.h`).

 For more in-depth Swift conventions, check out the [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).